 In order to run a profitable mail program with savings driven by logistics first mile opportunities for commercial mailers and eCommerce shippers, customer lifetime value must exceed the cost of acquisition.
 Customer analytics illuminate the total revenue each customer brings to the business, and can identify trends in geographies or demographics that deserve additional focus.

-For posts and parcel delivery organizations, lifetime value analysis drives the development of new products and services for offer to consumers and to business partners.
+For posts and parcel delivery organizations, lifetime value analysis drives the development of new products and services for an offer to consumers and to business partners.
 The goal of this analysis is to improve the customer experience and simplify the end-to-end fulfillment, sortation, transportation, and delivery processes, all the while meeting or exceeding service performance metrics.

 These efforts build trust with receivers of mail and parcel products and improve marketing ROI.